vimeo/php-mysql-engine/README.md

 # PHP MySQL Engine

-PHP MySQL Engine is a unit testing library for PHP.
-It enables testing database-driven applications with an in-memory simulation of MySQL.
+PHP MySQL Engine is a library for PHP that allows you to test database-driven applications with an in-memory simulation of MySQL.
 This project extends the `PDO` class and allows you to call common PDO MySQL methods.
 It supports a wide variety of queries, and some PDO-specific functionality like transactions and different fetch modes.

 PHP MySQL Engine is based on Slack's [Hack SQL Fake](https://github.com/slackhq/hack-sql-fake) created by [Scott Sandler](https://github.com/ssandler).